ibm-cloud-docs/codeengine/troubleshoot-subscriptions.md

 1. The name of your subscription is not unique within the project.

 2. The application reference doesn't exist.
 An error with the following message appears, `Failed to retrieve the application.
-View available applications by running `ibmcloud ce app list``.
+View available applications by running ibmcloud ce app list`.

 3. A timeout occurs.
 Error message mentions `Getting COS event subscription status timed out`

 {: tsResolve}
 Try one of these solutions,

 1. Run the [`ibmcloud ce sub cos list`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-list) command to list all defined {{site.data.keyword.cos_short}} subscriptions and check whether a subscription with the same name exists.
-If a subscription with the same name already exists, run the [`ibmcloud ce sub cos delete --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-delete) to delete the old subscription.
+If a subscription with the same name exists, run the [`ibmcloud ce sub cos delete --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-delete) to delete the old subscription.
 The name of the subscription must be unique within your project.

-2. Run [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to make sure your destination app exists.
+2. Run [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to make sure that your destination app exists.
 If the app doesn't exist, create the application with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.

 3. Try the solutions in [Why does my {{site.data.keyword.cos_short}} subscription never become ready?](#ts-cossub-notready).